|

 The truth will set you free ...but first it will piss you off! -anon

 Brief review: 1.
 THE STUFF THAT FLOWS THROUGH CONDUCTORS IS CALLED CHARGE. ("CURRENT" DOESN'T FLOW.)One last thing: The difference between a conductor and an insulator is simple: conductors are like pre-filled water pipes, while insulators are like pipes choked with ice.
 Both contain the "electric stuff;" conductors and insulators both are full of electrically charged particles.
 But the "stuff" inside an insulator can't move.
 When we apply a pressure-difference along a water pipe, the water flows.
 But with an empty pipe, there's nothing there, so the flow does not occur.
 And with an ice-choked pipe, the stuff is trapped and doesn't budge.
-(In other words, voltage causes charge-flow in conductors, but it can't cause charge-flow in insulators because the charges are immobilized.)
+(In other words, voltage causes charge-flow in conductors, but it can't cause charge-flow in insulators because the charges are either missing, or immobilized.)
 Many intro textbooks get their definitions wrong.
 They define a conductor as something through which charges can flow, and insulators supposedly block charges.
 Nope.
 Air and vacuum don't block charges, yet air and vacuum are good insulators!
 In fact, a conductor is something that contains movable charges, while an insulator is something that lacks them.
-(If a book gets this foundational idea wrong, then most of its later explanations are like buildings built on a pile of garbage, and they will collapse.)
+(If a book gets this foundational idea wrong, then most of its later explanations are like buildings built on a pile of garbage, and they tend to collapse.)

 One more last thing before diving into transistors.
 Silicon is very different than metal.
 Metals are full of movable charges... but so is doped silicon.
 How are they different?
 Sure, there's that matter of the "band gap," and the difference between electrons versus holes, but that's not the important thing.
-The important difference is quite simple: metals have vast quantities of movable charge, but silicon does not.
+The important difference is quite simple: metals have vast quantities of movable charge, but silicon has far less.
 For example in copper, every single copper atom donates one movable electron to the "sea of charge."
-The "electric fluid" is very dense; just as dense as the copper metal.
-But in doped silicon, only one atom in a billion donates a movable charge.
+Copper's "electric fluid" is very dense; it's just as dense as the copper metal.
+But in doped silicon, only one in every billion atoms donates a movable charge.
 Silicon is like a big empty space with an occasional wandering charge.
 In silicon, you can sweep all the charges out of the material by using a few volts of potential, while in a metal it would take billions of volts to accomplish the same thing.
 Or in other words: 6.
 THE CHARGE INSIDE OF SEMICONDUCTORS IS LIKE A COMPRESSIBLE GAS, WHILE THE CHARGE INSIDE OF METALS IS LIKE A DENSE AND INCOMPRESSIBLE LIQUID.Sweeping away the charges in a material is the same as converting that material from a conductor to an insulator.
 If silicon is like a rubber hose, then it's a hose which contains compressible gas.
 We can easily squeeze it shut and stop the flow.
 But if copper is also like a rubber hose, then instead, it's like a hose full of iron slugs.
 You can squeeze and squeeze, but you can't smash them out of the way.
 But with air hoses and with silicon conductors, even a small sideways pressure can pinch the pathway shut and stop the flow.

 OK, let's look at the way that transistors are usually explained.